The Robin Hudson Mysteries

 William Morrow, 2000

-A fire forces Robin out of her apartment and into her friend Tamayo's flat at the infamous Hotel Chelsea where Robin gets drawn into a mystery involving a dead art dealer, terrorists and a spoiled princess.
+A fire forces Robin out of her apartment and into her friend Tamayo's flat at the infamous Hotel Chelsea where Robin gets drawn into a mystery involving a dead art dealer, terrorists, a spoiled princess, and an underground railroad for women escaping arranged marriages and other gender crimes. ""Sure to delight her fans."
+Publisher's Weekly

 Annie Engel, the last nice girl in New York, wakes up one day to discover she's a werewolf, pursued by a born-again werewolf hunter, a psychiatrist to lycanthropes, and another werewolf with mysterious motives.